 What Can I Expect?

 Recognizing you need treatment takes courage and strength.
-And it’s important that you don’t try to do it alone.
-Treatment is more than addressing your addiction.
-It includes addressing your day-to-day challenges, such as medical needs, mental and social challenges, family history and more.
+Don’t try to do it alone.
+Treatment is more than treating addiction alone.
+It includes addressing your day-to-day challenges such as medical needs, mental and social issue, family history and more.

 Treatment is different for everyone.
 It’s not a one-size-fits all solution.
 A health care professional can help you determine which combination of support services will work best for you.

 Here are the Things You can Expect from Most Treatment Programs

 Detoxification, or detox, is the phase in which your body physically withdraws from drugs.
 It’s good to go through this process at an inpatient treatment facility or through an outpatient program so you can be monitored by a health care professional.